Did you know when you choose to donate blood at donation centers; there are different types of donations you can give?

 The best type of donation for each individual depends on their blood type, physical characteristics, personal preferences, gender and the availability of convenient donation.
 Giving the right type of donation helps ensure the best use of your valuable contribution.

-Donation of ‘whole blood’ is the most common type of blood donation, but there are a few other ways to save life by giving blood.
-Donation types include:
+Donation of ‘whole blood’ is the most common type of blood donation, but there are a few other ways to save a life by giving blood.
+The Different types of Blood Donations include:

 - Whole blood